mjpitz/mjpitz/README.md

 [OpenTelemetry]: https://opentelemetry.io
 [Grafana]: https://grafana.com

-I recently adopted [cognative][], a simplified technology stack that I've been developing to reduce the technical requirements for smaller organizations to own their own Business Intelligence and Operations (what I'm calling BIO) technology stacks.
+I recently adopted [cognative][], a simplified stack that I've been developing to reduce the technical requirements for smaller organizations to own their own Business Intelligence and Operations (what I'm calling BIO).
 It does this by collapsing the traditional "Business Intelligence" and "Operations" verticals into a single, common stack that offers a centralized location for ALL your information.

 Cognative is composed of three systems: [ClickHouse][], [OpenTelemetry][], and [Grafana][].